 The consequences in this region resulting from the implementation of FTAs with the EU have been variable.
-In some countries, such as El Salvador, Guatemala and Honduras, government officials have restricted the use of various single-term names of concern to the U.S. but at least have been willing to provide important clarifications regarding the treatment of common names that are components of certain multi-term Gls of particular interest to U.S. companies.
-As noted above, the example of the U.S.'s work with Honduras has been particularly effective in clearly preserving a significant portion of the value of market access commitments contained in the U.S.-CAFTA.
-In other markets in the region, namely Panama, Nicaragua and Costa Rica, the governments have to date declined to provide such clarity in writing and we urge continued pursuit of this certainty.
+In some countries, such as El Salvador, Guatemala and Honduras, government officials have restricted the use of various single-term names of concern to the U.S. but at least have been willing to provide important clarifications regarding the treatment of common names that are components of certain multi-term GIs of particular interest to U.S. companies.
+We commend in particular the past work by USTR with Honduras to clarify the scope of registered multi-term GIs.
+These steps have helped to preserve a significant portion of the value of market access commitments contained in the U.S.-CAFTA.
+In other markets in the region, namely Panama, Nicaragua and Costa Rica, the governments have to date declined to provide such clarity regarding multi-term GIs in writing and we urge continued pursuit of this certainty.

 It should be noted however that, even in countries where the government has taken steps to clarity and properly define the scope of EU GIs, the EU has not stopped its efforts to harass local producers in these developing countries and the U.S. exporters that rely upon those markets.
-For example, over the last several years, CCFN and its allies in Guatemala have had spent considerable time, effort and resources to fight continued EU attempts to use the court system to monopolize the common term "parmesan".
+For example, over the last several years, CCFN and its allies in Guatemala have spent considerable time, effort and resources to fight continued EU attempts to use the court system to monopolize the common term "parmesan".
 The EU has pursued appeal after appeal and the case is now before the Constitutional Court of Guatemala (the final stage of that country's court system).
 While the Guatemalan government is to be commended for remaining resolute on this issue and refusing to bow to the EU's pressure to restrict use of this generic term, such harassment and aggressive actions by the EU serve to only illustrate the importance of memorializing clarity surrounding the scope of U.S. market access terms with our trading partners.